sha2992/The-GitHub-History-of-the-Scala-Language/README.md

 # The-GitHub-History-of-the-Scala-Language
-Basic Data Analysis Project with Pandas
+Basic Data Analysis Project with Pandas.
+Primary focus of this project is to join different files using pandas library from Python language and analyse data